keith-E/Porky/README.md

 >> --tensorflow_object_detection_api_pipeline_config C:\PathToYourPipelineConfigFile
 >> --data_type FP16
 ```
-Take note of the line: --data_type FP16, the Myriad VPU (Neural Compute Stick) only supports 16-bit precision.
+Take note of the line: --data_type FP16, the Myriad VPU (Neural Compute Stick (2)) currently only supports 16-bit precision.
 If the line is left out, the converted model will not work with your compute stick(s).

-TODO: add outputted file names and descriptions
+Executing this script will output 3 files into the directory you ran the command from:
+  * frozen_inference_graph.bin (model weights)
+  * frozen_inference_graph.mapping
+  * frozen_inference_graph.xml (model configuration)

+We're primarily looking for the model weights (.bin) and config (.xml) files for deployment.

-## Deploy the Optimized Model
+## Deploy the Optimized IR Model
+Now that you have your IR Model, you can now deploy it into a script by using OpenCV and/or the OpenVINO SDK.

 #### Install Raspberian on Raspberry Pi
 If you're unfamiliar with the Raspberry Pi platform, follow [this official guide](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) to set your Pi up.
 Be sure to download Raspberian for your OS.